Current position: Advocate SC

 Date appointed: Conferred silk in 2018

-Fifty-four year-old Davis holds a BA (1985) and LLB (Magna cum laude, 1987) from the University of Cape Town.
-She worked as an attorney before joining the Bar in 1994 and was took silk in March 2018.
+The 61-year-old Sievers holds a BA (1981) and an LLB (1984) from the University of Cape Town.
+A founder member of Advocates for Transformation Sievers joined the Cape Bar in 1990 and took silk in 2018.

 October 2019 Interview:

 Adv Sievers was heavily criticised by community members who were subject to an eviction order from Lein Akkers Farm in Kraaifontein, and the JSC picked the issue up very quickly in their intervew of Sievers.

 In his order Sievers ruled that the City of Cape Town, “make available within 24 hours of this order, temporary emergency shelter in the form of land and emergency housing kits at the emergency housing site known as Kampies, Philippi”.